 Subject Area Preparation

 General Ecology.
 Satisfied by BIO 405 Ecology or equivalent*

 Genetics.
 Satisfied by BIO 402 Population Genetics OR BIO 584 Conservation Genetics or equivalent*

 Introduction to Statistics.
 Satisfied by STAT 104 Elementary Statistics or equivalent*

-**If you plan to apply to the federal government for a position in a wildlife-related career.
+**If you plan to apply to the federal government for a position in a wildlife-related field.